joshmarinacci/clogwench/README.md

 # new instructions June 2022

-pre-install homebrew and rust
-Install pkg-config and sdl2

 ### macos

+First pre-install homebrew and rust, then install `pkg-config` and `sdl2`

 ```shell
 brew install pkg-config
 brew install sdl2
 ```

+now build everything and run it
 ```shell
 cargo build
 cargo run --bin runner -- --wmtype native --datafile=tools/runner/data.json
 ```

-An SDL window will open with a mouse cursor and a pink button to quit.
+An SDL window will open with a mouse cursor and a pink-magenta button to quit.

 ### linux